wjbenfold/pi-clock/README.md

 * Or
     * Local trigger to set alarm (e.g. beep on PIR trigger)
 * Remote switch to set/cancel alarm
-* Screen only turns on when needed / turns off when not needed
 * Remote switch can trigger seeing the time briefly